bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 of Add to Cart: Number of users who added products to the cart <br>
 of Purchase: Number of purchases <br> <br>
 Two campaigns were performed by the company: <br>
 Control Campaign <br>
 Test Campaign <br>

 <b> Prepare the Data: </b> <br>
-This Kaggle data set contains metrics for 2 campaigns- a control and test campaign over a month period in August, 2019.
+This Kaggle data set contains metrics for 2 campaigns- a Control and Test Campaign over a one-month period in August, 2019.
 ROCCC Analysis:

 Reliability: The data set appears to be from a ficticious business. <br>
 Originality: Unclear <br>
 Comprehensiveness: There are 2 .csv files showing performance of control campaign and test campaign.
 The data set shows comprehensive metrics to review performance of campaign, however there are a few null values which may distort the data. <br>
 Current: Data is from August 2019.
 It was collected over a short time period (1 month).
-We might have better insights if the company allowed both campaigns to run for a longer time period. <br>
+We might have better insights if the company ran both campaigns for a longer time period. <br>
 Cited: Data source not cited as it is from a ficticious business <br>

-<b> Data cleaning in Excel: </b> At this point I needed to change the date type on my 2 csv files-- control_group .csv & test_group.csv.
+<b> Data cleaning in Excel: </b> I first need to change the date type on my 2 csv files before it can be uploaded to SQL-- control_group .csv & test_group.csv.
 I did this by opening the files in excel, using the text to columns command, and I then recombined 3 cells into correct date format for SQL (YYY-MM-DD).
 After this, I saved and re-uploaded the .csv files as 2 tables in SQL. <br>

 <b> Analyzing the data: </b> <br>
 <b> SQL Code: <br> </b>